-No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the term of this ordinance and other applicable regulations.
+No structure or land shall hereafter be constructed, located, extended, converted, or altered without full compliance with the term of this ordinance and other applicable regulations including the 2016 California Residential Code Section R322 and the 2016 California Building Code Section 110.3.3.
 Violation of the requirements (including violations of conditions and safeguards established in connection with conditions) shall constitute a misdemeanor.
 Nothing herein shall prevent the County of Mendocino - Department of Planning and Building Services from taking such lawful action as is necessary to prevent or remedy any violation.